OctopusDeploy/helm-charts/README.md

 ### Versions

-The Kubernetes agent helm chart is versioned in line with [SemVer](https://semver.org/).
-Broadly, the version bumps can be assumed:
+The Kubernetes agent Helm chart follows [Semantic Versioning](https://semver.org/).
+Generally, version updates can be interpreted as follows:

 - *major* - Breaking changes to the chart.
 This may include adding or removing of resources, the executing container images or breaking changes to the structure of the `values.yaml`.
 - *minor* - New non-breaking features.
 New features or improvements to either the containers or helm chart itself.
-- *patch* - Non-breaking bug fixes.
-Bug fixes or minor non-new-feature changes.
+- *patch* - Minor non-breaking bug fixes or changes that do not introduce new features.

 The `main` branch will reflect the current development version of the chart.
 This may be the latest released version or if a new version is in development, may be a pre-release version.